Gloucestershire Jazz Live

 Continual development of our members' awareness and understanding of the jazz idiom, chords and scales is also important to our sessions.
 You can download our Jazz Education policy from this link.

-Any adult musicians interested in the Colwell Arts Jazz Ensemble (CAJE) should please visit this link.
+Any adult musicians interested in the Colwell Arts Jazz Ensemble (CAJE) should please visit this weblink.
 They are also a GM jazz group who rehearse at Bournside school.
 As a senior level Big Band they also welcome adult musicians keen to rehearse, develop their jazz playing and perform throughout the academic year.

 Band rehearsal times: